What's new in Windows client deployment

 The Modern Desktop Deployment Center

-The Modern Desktop Deployment Center has launched with tons of content to help you with large-scale deployment of Windows 10 and Microsoft 365 Apps for enterprise.
+The Modern Desktop Deployment Center has content to help you with large-scale deployment of supported version of Windows and Microsoft 365 Apps for enterprise.

 - Enterprise Mobility and Security (EMS).

-Windows PowerShell cmdlets for Delivery Optimization have been improved:
+Windows PowerShell cmdlets for Delivery Optimization is improved:

 - Get-DeliveryOptimizationLogAnalysis is a new cmdlet that provides a summary of the activity in your DO log (# of downloads, downloads from peers, overall peer efficiency).
 Use the -ListConnections option to for in-depth look at peer-to-peer connections.